First, congratulations, you are a perceptive parent and trying to find solutions to help your teenager be mentally healthier.

 Try really hard and think back to when you were a teen and what kind of sleep you had.
 I’m sure you recall sleeping late on weekends but did you have a hard time winding down at the end of a day?
 Were you in a lot of after school activities that caused you late nights with homework?
 Try to apply your teen life in understanding your child.
 You are not identical but branches from the same tree and that can help you relate.

-Here is what lack of sleep does: leaves the brain exhausted, causes irritability and emotional outburst, worsen depression systems (it is sometimes unknown if depression came first or lack of sleep), create anxiety, stress, weaken immune system, increase risk for chronic illness… you get the idea.
+Lack of sleep leaves the brain exhausted.
+It causes irritability and emotional outbursts.
+It worsens depression symptoms.
+Sometimes, it is unknown if depression came first or lack of sleep.
+Lack of sleep creates anxiety and stress.
+It weakens the immune system.
+You get the idea.

 Work with your teen for an agreeable sleep regiment and schedule to assure they are receiving proper rest.
 Consult your pediatrician if you think melatonin might be needed or 5-HTP to regulate their sleep cycle.
 You can encourage sleep machines/relaxation and apps that will track sleep.
-If your teen snores or grinds their teeth on a regular basis this can be do to sleep apnea or stress.
+If your teen snores or grinds their teeth regularly, sleep apnea or stress might be the cause.
 It would be wise to seek a pediatrician’s advice on this topic as well.
 (If grinding teeth, they will need a guard).

 5. Explain bad stress and the effects it has on the brain